ethagnawl/pi-wall-utils/README.md

 ### Generate
 The meta config file is capable of being used to dynamically generate valid .piwall and .pitile config files.

 It calculates the height, width and offsets (X and Y) for the top-level wall and each screen according to the dimensions (height, width and bezel) defined in the individual screen config blocks.
+In theory, this simplifies the configuration workflow because it prevents the developer from having to make changes in multiple places when making modifications or adding new screens.

 There are still some issues to be worked out around dynamic layout: